 Are you interested in learning how to fly?
 If you are, you have come to the right place.
 We have one of the largest lists of Flight Schools that offer training from the basic Sport Pilot Certificate all the way up to the AirlineTransport Pilot Certificate-ATP.
 Each flight school has something different to offer so make sure you research your option.

-If you have never flown an airplane or Helicopter then you should probably think about scheduling an introductory flight with your local flight school.
+If you have never flown an airplane or Helicopter, you should probably think about scheduling an introductory flight with your local flight school.
 Most flight schools offer introductory flights (First Flight Lesson) for as little as $99.
-If you’re ready to find a Flight School just click on one of the links in the left column and start your search now.
-If you would like to learn more about the aviation industry, or the requirements to become a pilot, then head on over to our Aviation Information Center.
+To find a Flight School just click on one of the links in the left column.
+If you would like to learn more about the aviation industry, or the requirements to become a pilot, head on over to our Aviation Information Center.

 - FAA Student Pilot Guide:Before you begin flight training, it is important to have a basic understanding of the responsibilities, safety regulations, and issues applicable to such an endeavor.
 Please read over this student pilot guide before you start any flight training.
 If you have any question then please contact your local flight school and they will gladely answer any of your aviation related questions.

 - Flight Training Facts:Some of the most popular questions asked about learning how to fly.